 While you may use your phone to navigate, some hiking locations may not have enough signal to guide you – meaning it’s time to learn how to read a map.

 One of the biggest mistakes you can make while hiking is being unprepared.
 While you should aim to travel light, you must ensure access to everything you need during your trips, such as plenty of water, sunscreen, and other first-aid tools.
 It’s worth investing in a quality backpack, such as a small tactical backpack.
 This way, you have plenty of space to carry everything you may need on your travels.

-No matter what terrain you may hike in, it’s also vital to invest in suitable footwear.
-Also, this is because regular gym trainers may not provide you with the proper grip and support you need, especially if you’re hiking up hills and mountains.
+Investing in suitable footwear is vital no matter what terrain you hike in.
+Also, regular gym trainers may not provide you with the proper grip and support you need, especially if you’re hiking up hills and mountains.
 On a similar note, they can help keep your feet clean and dry when the weather is not on your side.

-As a result, while hiking boots can be a little on the expensive side, they are a worthwhile investment in your health and safety.
+As a result, while hiking boots can be a little expensive, they are a worthwhile investment in your health and safety.
 They’ll also help you maintain higher comfort levels, so you can hike for longer without complaints or experiencing any pain.
 However, they take a little while to break in, so pack some plasters to prevent blisters or sores.

 Bring along plenty of water –

 You’re probably well aware of the importance of staying hydrated, especially as drinking more water considerably boosts your health and fitness levels.

 However, you need access to plenty of water during your hike, as dehydration can quickly lead to disaster.

 For example, you could get disorientated and wander off track, putting you in the path of danger.
 Ideally, adults should aim to drink around 2 cups of water (½ liter) every hour when hiking.
 Also, you may need to invest in a reusable water bottle that you can fill up each time you hike.

 Don’t forget the snacks –